Client Visitor Experience

 Scented towels signal a luxurious experience to come

-From these insights, three core needs for a visitor’s experience emerged:
+From these insights, three core needs for a client’s visitor’s experience emerged:

 1. Familiarity - Clarity about who the company is